 Address: near Long Bien bridge and behind Tran Nhat Duat street

 Recently, Long Bien market has been a part of the Hanoi night trip that several tourists do.
-A troll on the old bridge at very early morning taking in the mere view of Red river and the vibrant colors of the market would be unforgettable experience in Vietnam.
+A troll on the old bridge at very early morning taking in the mere view of Red River and the vibrant colours of the market would be an unforgettable experience in Vietnam.

 Dong Ba Market, Hue